Seeing is Disbelieving: The Depths and Limits of Lies and Misinformation in War

 The Only Legitimate Game in Town?
 Attitudes towards Democracy and the Caliphate in the Islamic World (with Mujtaba Ali Isani).

 Abstract: In recent years, essentialist claims about the incompatibility of democracy and Islam have been largely swept away by a wealth of public opinion research showing that democracy garners vast support in the Islamic world.
 However, while this literature has effectively demonstrated the popularity of democracy over authoritarianism, we contend that it misses an essential piece of the puzzle by not examining Muslim support for an alternative model of government: the Caliphate system.
 After surveying some of the most influential elite visions of the Caliphate throughout Islamic history, we analyze its appeal and meaning today with existing and original surveys across four major Muslim countries (Egypt, Pakistan, Morocco, and Indonesia).
-Our results show that, like democracy, the Caliphate is understood in largely instrumental terms, as a vehicle for broad social welfare and justice rather than a specific institutional configuration.
+Our results show that, like democracy, the Caliphate is viewed and valued in largely instrumental terms, as a vehicle for broad social welfare and justice rather than a specific institutional configuration.